 The purpose of the reserve management plans is to ensure that both the management and development of reserves in the District are compatible with the purposes of their reservation.
 The plans identify the appropriate uses for each reserve, state how conflicting uses are to be managed and outline any development proposals.
-Reserve management plans exist for each the following areas:
+Reserve management plans are reviewed on a rolling basis, as summarised in Table B-10.